mdzio/go-lib/README.md

 # go-lib

-go-lib enthält gemeinsam verwendete Funktionen in der Programmiersprache Go (golang).

-# Lizenz und Haftungsausschluss
+go-lib contains commonly used functions in the programming language [Go](https://golang.org).

+## License

-Dieses Projekt steht unter der [GNU General Public License V3](LICENSE.txt).
+This work is licensed under the [GNU General Public License V3](LICENSE.txt).

-# Autoren

-Copyright (c) 2020

-* Mathias Dzionsko